meenulekha/tp/docs/DeveloperGuide.md

 - The project required a significant amount of effort from both development and testing perspectives.
 Development involved designing and implementing features, handling data storage and retrieval, and ensuring smooth system operations.
-- Testing efforts were extensive to ensure the system's functionality, reliability, and security.
+- Testing efforts were extensive to ensure the system's functionality and reliability.

 **Achievements:**